nilbus/pinewood-derby/README.md

 * The welcome screen displays the URL at which other devices can access the application
 * Warnings are displayed when the USB device is unplugged or the sensor daemon is not running
 * Lineup order is automatically generated (using the rules below)
+* Race using a configurable number of lanes

 Limitations
 -----------